brisbanemakerspace/bms-wiki/tools/other/saeco-phendra.md

 Todo.

 # Recipes & Product Dosages
-Our paper cups are 340ml capacity.
+Our paper cups are 340ml capacity but aim to vend 320ml at most.

 ## Recipes
 ### Espresso